IvanPimentel/Jobsity.Chat/README.md

 # Jobsity.Chat

 This Application is a chat with rooms developed with .NET 5.
+The goal of this aplications is be a web chat where the users can talk to each other and with the command `/stock={stock_code}` they can consult the price of this stock code.

 This solution contain WebApi REST for clients and a Service to consume the Stooq API.